Logius-standaarden/API-Design-Rules/Introduction.md

 | IIa  | Standard for designing APIs                  | Normative   | https://publicatie.centrumvoorstandaarden.nl/api/adr/ |
 | IIb  | Extension on the Standard for designing APIs | Informative | https://docs.geostandaarden.nl/api/API-Strategie-ext/ |

-Before reading this document it's adviced to gain knowledge of the three documents and more specific [the architecture section of part I](https://docs.geostandaarden.nl/api/API-Strategie/#architectuur).
+Before reading this document it is advised to gain knowledge of the three documents, in particular [the architecture section of part I](https://docs.geostandaarden.nl/api/API-Strategie/#architectuur).

-An actual overview of all current documents is available in this dutch infographic:
+An actual overview of all current documents is available in this Dutch infographic:
 ![NL API Strategie Infographic](https://raw.githubusercontent.com/Geonovum/KP-APIs/a0ee2f718777eb333a4e625edb1e8ce1387b51d3/media/API_infographic.svg)

 ## Extensions
 <aside class="note">
 In addition to this (normative) document, separate modules are being written to provide a set of extensions.
-These modules are all separate documents and exists in a [latest editors draft](https://geonovum.github.io/KP-APIs/) (Werkversie in Dutch).
-The latest editor's draft is actively being worked on and can be found on [GitHub](https://github.com/Geonovum/KP-APIs).
+These modules are all separate documents and exists in a <a href="https://geonovum.github.io/KP-APIs/">latest editors draft</a> (<i>Werkversie</i> in Dutch).
+The latest editor&#39;s draft is actively being worked on and can be found on <a href="https://github.com/Geonovum/KP-APIs">GitHub</a>.
 It contains the most recent changes.
 </aside>